Samweli/samweli.github.io/_posts/2025-05-27--QGIS-Development-Using-Docker.md

 "
 ````

-Now after fixing the library symlinks, we will now head over to the main part of the QGIS compilation.
+After fixing the library symlinks, we will now head over to the main part of the QGIS compilation.
 In this step we will configure, build and install QGIS using [CMake](https://cmake.org/)(a meta build tool) and
 [Ninja](https://github.com/ninja-build/ninja) (build tool).